On this page, you can find additional configuration for adding Google Pay to your Component integration.

 API reference

-You don't need to send additional fields for Google Pay.
+You do not need to send additional fields for Google Pay.
 See the /payments endpoint API reference for the optional fields you can send.

 Component configuration